Edwin Edwards (artist)

-Edwin Edwards (6 January 1823 - 15 September 1879) was a British landscape painter, etcher and lawyer.
+Edwin Edwards (6 January 1823 - 15 September 1879) was a British landscape painter in watercolours and oils, etcher and lawyer.

 Life and work

 Edwin Edwards was born in Framlingham, Suffolk in 1823 the son of a Norfolk squire.
 He trained as a lawyer and held the legal post of the King's Proctor and Examiner of the Courts of Civil Law and the High Court of Admiralty courts until 1861, when at the age of 38 he retired from the profession and devoted himself to art.
 In 1847, Edwards published A treatise on the jurisdiction of the High Court of Admiralty of England.

 Edwards was inspired to become an etcher by the French artist Henri Fantin-Latour, whom he first met in Paris in 1861.
 Fantin-Latour made a return visit to Edwards at his Sunbury-on-Thames home and legend has it Edwards decided to become an artist that instant.
 Edwards went on to become a successful landscape painter and etcher, based in Sunbury and London.
 His subjects were mainly views in the south of England, especially Devon and Cornwall.
+Initially he painted mainly in watercolour, but under the influence of his French friends he turned to oil painting.

 He was well connected within European artistic circles, befriending and being encouraged in particular by Alphonse Legros and James McNeill Whistler, the latter also sharing a passion for vocal music.
 In 1861 Edwards made an etching trip along the Thames with Whistler, Fantin-Latour and Francis Seymour Haden during which he executed a portrait of Whistler sketching, seated, at Moulsey lock.
 Charles Keene was also a friend of Edwards as well as Jacques-Emile Blanche, Édouard Manet, Swinburne and Jacquemart.